Inverted Capacity Extended Engineering Experiment(ICE3)

 The recent widespread uptake of broadband access technologies has led to a shift in how the Internet is being used.
 The availability of an always-connected, high-speed Internet connection means that home users are increasingly likely to use the Internet as an information repository and content delivery resource.
 Higher content access speeds coupled with a zero connection time means that Internet usage can become more spontaneous rather than planned for.

 An always-on broadband Internet also increases the range of applications that users are willing to try and adopt, beyond the current staple diet of web surfing and email.
-Exposure to peer-to-peer applications (which include instant messaging and chat services) creates an interest in more advanced applications such as streaming multi-media, online gaming and real-time telecommunications.
+Exposure to peer-to-peer applications, voice-based phone-like systems (VoIP), and interactive multi-player games, creates further interest in these more advanced applications involving mass data transfer and/or real-time telecommunications.

 The traditional Internet access model involves low bandwidth last-mile circuits aggregating into higher bandwidth metropolitan, regional, and international backbones.
 Consumer market last-mile access typically involves 56K dial-up, cable modem, or ADSL technologies.
 Regional backbones are often measured in gigabits per second, and many international backbones have capacities in the hundreds of megabits per second.